WEDO: Executive Director

 Alexandria Gordon

-Alex’s multi-cultural background drives her passion for uplifting the intersection of race, gender, and sexuality within the international development sphere.
-In her free time, Alexandria enjoys trying new cuisines and dancing to live music.
+Alex’s multi-cultural background drives their passion for uplifting the intersection of race, gender, and sexuality within the international development sphere.
+In their free time, they enjoy trying new cuisines and dancing to live music.
 Alex currently resides on the ancestral and unceded lands of the Lenape people.

 Mwanahamisi Singano